 This pandemic has inverted all notions of a job hierarchy and I hope we come out the other side of it with the utmost respect for those who are compromising their health to keep the essential pieces of our world moving.
 A sentiment which extends to all of the people who are risking everything to get the Irish economy moving again, by facilitating the reopening of hair and beauty salons, restaurants, pubs and retail units.

 Nature is the ultimate gift

-As other Saggitarians reading this will attest to, the great outdoors is a huge part of who we are and often, if I haven't been in nature for a while, I experience this sudden urge to be deep in a forest or craving being by the seas.
-Suffice to say, the last few weeks have been difficult.
-What is getting me through though, is the good news stories about the planet healing itself; fresh fish return to the waters of Venice, the Himalayas being visible from India for the first time in 30 years, declining bee populations starting to recover and a slash (albeit temporary) in air pollution levels around the world.
+As other Saggitarians reading this will attest to, the great outdoors is a huge part of who we are and often, if I haven't been in nature for a while, I experience this sudden urge to be deep in a forest or craving being by the sea.
+Suffice to say, the last few months have been difficult.
+What has gotten me through though is the good news stories about the planet healing itself; fresh fish return to the waters of Venice, the Himalayas being visible from India for the first time in 30 years, declining bee populations starting to recover and a slash (albeit temporary) in air pollution levels around the world.

 When we do return to normal day-to-day life, all of these environmental improvements should serve as a reminder of how much impact we collectively have upon the world – and that we should do everything in our power to protect mother nature going forward.

 Right now, there's nothing I'd like to do more than drop in to see my parents unannounced.
 I miss bodies, the warmth of sitting close to people, high-fives and long hugs.
 Real-life human connections are the essence of wellbeing, and while, technology has done a good job at helping to fill that contact-chasm daily, the period of isolation has made me all the more certain that nothing really compares to physically being together in real-time.